 My grandparents were peanut farmers in Statesboro, Georgia, and as a child I was giddy with glee each time we left Charleston to visit them.
 My grandmother always had a pot of peanuts boiling when we arrived, knowing they were my favorite.
-The smell of her buttery corn casserole baking has also become a favorite recipe though the years, along with remembering her weathered loving hands battering up the freshly plucked chicken she prepared later for our family dinner.
-True farm by table cooking.
+The smell of her buttery corn casserole baking has had me drooling, and has become a favorite recipe though the years, along with remembering her weathered loving hands battering up the freshly plucked chicken she prepared later for our family dinner.
+True farm to table cooking before it was a thing!

-- 4 cups fresh shucked summer corn, or frozen (non GMO) white corn, thawed, do not used canned
+- 4 cups fresh shucked summer silver queen corn, or frozen (non GMO) white corn, thawed, do not used canned

 - 1 cup heavy cream